Middle School Leadership

 8th Grade Learning Strategist

-Nkomo Morris, a proud Native New Yorker, is an 8th grade Learning Strategist at Quest to Learn.
-She attended Stanford University, where she earned her B.A. in English, and holds a Masters of Science in Education in Teaching Urban Adolescents with Disabilities from Long Island University, Brooklyn Campus.
-Nkomo also has a graduate certificate in Teaching Computer Science and Blended Learning form Pace University, and has New York State teaching certifications in Special Education and in English.
-Currently, Nkomo is pursuing her second Master’s in School Counseling at Alfred University.
-Prior to joining Quest to Learn, Nkomo was a special education English and U.S. History teacher in the New York City Department of Education, where her students won the Citywide Games 4 Change Student Video Game Design Challenge.
-Nkomo believes that all students will learn when they feel respected, loved, heard, and understood.
+Nkomo Morris, a proud Native New Yorker, is an 8th grade Learning Strategist and POV teacher at Quest to Learn.
+She attended Stanford University, where she earned her B.A. in English, and holds two Masters of Science in Education: one in Teaching Urban Adolescents with Disabilities from Long Island University, Brooklyn Campus, and one in School Counseling from Alfred University.
+Nkomo also has a graduate certificate in Teaching Computer Science and Blended Learning from Pace University.
+Prior to joining Quest to Learn, Nkomo co-taught English and U.S. History in public and independent high schools throughout New York City.
+Nkomo believes that all students will learn when they feel respected, loved, understood, and valued.

 Middle School Learning Strategist